sfhardman/joi-fk-extension/readme.md

 Requires that the field must refer to a foreign key field referenced by fkPath.

-Reference data to search for the reference in must be supplied to Joi in options.context (e.g. in a call to `Joi.validate(data, schema, options)`)
+Reference data to search for the reference in must be supplied to Joi in options.context.data (e.g. in a call to `Joi.validate(data, schema, options)`)

 - `fkPath` - The format of fkPath has dot seperated object fields, with search across an array indicated by a pair of square brackets (`[]`)